 InnoDBlocks only index records, not the gaps before them, and thus permits the free insertion of new records next to locked records.
 Gap locking is only used for foreign-key constraint checking and duplicate-key checking.

-Because gap locking is disabled, phantom problems may occur, as other sessions can insert new rows into the gaps.
-For information about phantoms, see Section 14.5.4, “Phantom Rows”.
+Because gap locking is disabled, phantom row problems may occur, as other sessions can insert new rows into the gaps.
+For information about phantom rows, see Section 14.7.4, “Phantom Rows”.